 As we pointed out in our recent heart rate training diary, you must have a goal for when you work out.
 Every session should have a goal, which feeds into weekly goals, which feed into larger goals.
 For example, the big goal might be running a 10K in three months, but along the way you should have smaller ones built in, such as a 5K Park Run or a long run with a friend.

 Plenty of wearables have goal tracking built in, and you can build schedules in apps like Garmin Connect, Strava and Polar.
 Remember, keep those goals achievable and regular or you'll simply get demoralised.

 Listen to your heart

-Knowing you beats per minute (bpm) during exercise is the best way to ensure you're getting the training effect you want whether you're fat burning for example.
+Knowing you beats per minute (bpm) during exercise is the best way to ensure you're getting the training effect you want.
 It's also brilliant to see when you're perhaps overreaching yourself and can help you be more objective about how tired you are.
 Take some time out to find your bpm for a level of exercise where you can just about hold a conversation.
 That's your threshold bpm, and long steady runs should stay at that level, rather than pushing for a particular pace.
 It's easier and just as beneficial.